python/cpython/Doc/library/unittest.mock.rst

    (5, 4, 3)

 Mock has many other ways you can configure it and control its behaviour.
-For example the `spec` argument configures the mock to take its specification from another object.
-Attempting to access attributes or methods on the mock that don't exist on the spec will fail with an `AttributeError`.
+For example the *spec* argument configures the mock to take its specification from another object.
+Attempting to access attributes or methods on the mock that don't exist on the spec will fail with an :exc:`AttributeError`.

 The :func:`patch` decorator / context manager makes it easy to mock classes or objects in a module under test.
 The object you specify will be replaced with a